The Best Saunas In and Around Portland

 Everett House

 This converted Craftsman on NE Everett feels most like a community hub of any of the sauna spots on this list.
 Groups of all ages chat within the cerulean outdoor soaking tub, naked or not, while others order kombucha from the nearby teahouse or linger around the outdoor firepit.
-Everett House consists of two main buildings and a conjoining outdoor garden, including a social side with changing rooms and an electric sauna and a silent side with both a steam room and sauna.
+Everett House consists of two main buildings and a conjoining outdoor garden, including a social side with changing rooms and an electric sauna and a silent side with both a steam room and two saunas.
 The conversation-friendly sauna has a built-in salt wall, which purportedly helps purify the air within the room.
-Portlanders enter the silent sauna through a small “elf door,” as the staff calls it, which leads into a cubby-like space, well-suited to meditative sessions.
-Two outdoor, converted bathtubs—a personal tub that’s filled per use, and a communal tub that staff regularly drain and refill—serve as refreshing, if not terribly chilly, cold plunges. —BJG
+Portlanders enter the silent side’s original sauna from the “elf door,” as the staff calls it, which leads into a cubby-like space, well-suited to meditative sessions.
+But a recent remodel added a new larger sauna on the quiet side, as well as a circulating cold plunge.
+Two outdoor, converted bathtubs—a personal tub that’s filled per use, and a communal tub that staff regularly drain and refill—serve as refreshing, if not terribly chilly, additional cold plunges. —BJG

 Image: courtesy Knot Springs